t3docs/docker-render-documentation/Documentation/index.rst

      <specify-documentation-files>`
    * new: use absolute paths for includes, like
      `.. include:: /Includes.rst.txt` :ref:`(read more) <about-includes>`
-   * new: use your own custom Sphinx theme
+   * new: use your own custom Sphinx theme or do :ref:`theme development
+     <theme-development>`
    * fixed: rendering of localized manuals

 .. note::